treyhunner/jquery-lightbox/README.txt

 	  string               - A string of the manual baseurl to use

 	Name: files
-	Description: The javascript object that contains the locations of the requred files, used if you have renamed files.
+	Description: The javascript object that contains the locations of the required files, used if you have renamed files.
 	Children: js.lightbox, js.colorBlend, css.lightbox, images.prev, images.next, images.blank, images.loading

 	Name: text